Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 'lit-words ; and lit-words (evaluate to a word)

-word ; evaluates to the value its bound to
+word ; evaluates to the value it's bound to

-; or produces an error
+; or error

 set-word: "value" ; creates a constant word and binds a value to it